 - Do not attempt to replace the source colloquialism with a Spanish colloquialism that fits the same meaning of the particular context unless it is a perfect and natural fit for that context. - Translate the intended meaning of the colloquialism in the source text (as opposed to literally translating the original colloquialism in the source text), but only if the colloquialism's meaning is an integral part of the text that can't be omitted. - If the colloquialism can be omitted without affecting the meaning of the text, omit it.

-en-US source Spanish for Spain Thanks, you're all done and your PC is ready to go Muchas gracias.
-Ya hemos terminado y el PC está listo para empezarlo a usar
+en-US source es-MX target Thanks, you're all done and your PC is ready to go Muchas gracias.
+Ya hemos terminado y la PC está lista para empezarla a usar